 First Gas owns and operates a Gas Transmission System.

-As at the date of this Agreement, the Interconnected Party is injecting Gas into First Gas’ Pipeline via an existing connection at the Receipt Point for sale or transfer to one or more Shippers.
+As at the date of this Agreement, the Interconnected Party is injecting Gas into First Gas’ Pipeline at the existing Receipt Points.

-The Parties have agreed to enter into this Agreement to set out the terms on which the Interconnected Party may continue to connect its Pipeline to, and inject Gas into First Gas’ Pipeline at the Receipt Point, and may do likewise at Additional Receipt Points.
+The Parties have agreed to enter into this Agreement to set out the terms on which the Interconnected Party may continue to connect its Pipeline to, and inject Gas into First Gas’ Pipeline at the existing Receipt Points, and at Additional Receipt Points in future.

 AGREEMENT: